stevenrskelton/stevenrskelton.github.io/_posts/2022-04-20-downloading-from-github-packages-using-http-and-maven.md

 The benefit here is the input parameter for a separate `settings.xml`.
-This file can be used to contain Maven credentials to repository, useful if the `wget` or `curl` command won't have access to the `GITHUB_TOKEN` or if this command will be executed within a GitHub Action similiar to how [Scala SBT Publishing to GitHub Packages]({% post_url 2022-04-17-scala-sbt-publishing-to-github-packages %}) publishes Maven artifacts using `mvn deploy:deploy-file`.
+This file can be used to contain Maven credentials to repository, useful if the `wget` or `curl` command won't have access to the `GITHUB_TOKEN` or if this command will be executed within a GitHub Action similar to how [Scala SBT Publishing to GitHub Packages]({% post_url 2022-04-17-scala-sbt-publishing-to-github-packages %}) publishes Maven artifacts using `mvn deploy:deploy-file`.

 ```xml